Child brain tumour treatments

 If your child has been diagnosed with a brain tumour, this can be a scary time.
-You will be given lots of information by the doctors about various treatment options, which can be confusing and difficult to comprehend when you are in a state of shock.
+You will be given lots of information by the doctors about various treatment options, which might be confusing and difficult to follow when you are in a state of shock.

 The types of surgery your child may have and why surgery is not possible for everyone.